 So, now you know the core principles behind effective marketing for your small business, you are probably wondering HOW exactly you can get your business out there.

 While visibility and promotion are only part of marketing, getting enough eyeballs on your business is a very important part.

 To help you, in this document I've compiled a list of more than 100 ways you can market your business for free!
 Plus a few paid options along with some tips and inspiration to help you market like a pro.

-If you are looking for help launching your business and building a sustainable pipeline of clients, my Dream Client Blueprint program will exactly this over 12-weeks.
+If you are looking for help building your business and a sustainable pipeline of clients, my Dream Clients Blueprint program will do exactly this over 12-weeks.